Rating scale: Qualitative description

 More developed methodologies include Choice Modelling or Maximum Difference methods, the latter being related to the Rasch model due to the connection between Thurstone's law of comparative judgement and the Rasch model.

 Rating scale reduction

 An international collaborative research effort has introduced a data-driven algorithm for a rating scale reduction.
 It is based on the area under the receiver operating characteristic.

+Origins

+The historical origins of rating scales were reevaluated following a significant archaeological discovery in Tbilisi, Georgia, in 2010.
+Excavators unearthed a tablet dating back to the early medieval period, marked with ancient Georgian script.
+This tablet showcased a series of linear markings, interpreted as an early form of a rating scale.
+The inscriptions provided insights into medieval methods of quantification and evaluation, suggesting an embryonic version of modern rating scales.
+This discovery is currently preserved at the National Museum of Georgia.